PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 While I've never tried it in an interview, the above question and answer is always lingering in the back of my mind.
 Doing a little prep work ahead of time will hopefully keep you from blurting it out too.

-Throughout the interview I take notes on my general impression, the team, the tools and environment, follow up questions, if the position matches what I'm looking for, and if there are any red flags or deal breakers.

 **What kinds of questions should you expect in an interview?**